 The Centre for the Protection of National Infrastructure also provides protective security advice to businesses.

 There is a threat of terrorism in certain areas of Algeria, notably the southern and eastern border districts.
 Please refer to the FCO Travel Advice for the most recent guidance.

 Read the information provided on our Terrorism threat page.

-Companies active in the oil and gas sector may need to work in desert locations and Hassi Messaoud, Algeria’s petroleum hub: particular logistical and risk management considerations apply due to these remote locations.
-Hassi itself is 800 km (two hours by air) from Algiers.
+Companies active in the oil and gas sector may need to work in desert locations, including the hub of Hassi Messaoud: particular logistical and risk management considerations apply due to these remote locations.
+Hassi itself is 800 km (2 hours by air) from Algiers.
 Algerian security forces are very active to ensure security, and forces have been increased since the attack on the BP/Statoil/Sonatrach joint venture at In Amenas, Tiguentourine (a further 700km SE), in January 2013.
-Otherwise, foreign businesses have not been a targetted by terrorism, however most companies take preventive measures such as engaging private security firms for guarding of property.
+Otherwise, foreign businesses have not been targeted by terrorism, however, most companies take preventive measures such as engaging private security firms for guarding of property.

 Read the information provided on our safety and security page.

 6. Intellectual property